Rod Bernstine

-Roderick Earl Bernstine (born February 8, 1965) is a former professional American football player who was selected by the San Diego Chargers in the 1st round (24th overall) of the 1987 NFL Draft.
-A 6'3", 235-lb. running back/tight end from Texas A&M, Bernstine played in 9 NFL seasons from 1987 to 1995.
-His best season as a pro came during the 1993 season as a member of the Denver Broncos when he rushed for 816 yards and caught 44 receptions.
+Roderick Earl Bernstine (born February 8, 1965) is an American former professional football player who was a running back and tight end in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the San Diego Chargers in the first round of the 1987 NFL draft with the 24th overall pick.
+Bernstine played in nine NFL seasons from 1987 to 1995.
+His best season as a pro came during the 1993 season as a member of the Denver Broncos, when he rushed for 816 yards and caught 44 receptions.
 Due to a loophole in official NFL rules he was the only active running back allowed to wear the number 82 while playing for the San Diego Chargers, a number reserved for wide receivers and tight ends.
 Upon being traded to the Denver Broncos in 1993 he changed his number to 33, an official running back number.

 College career

-Bernstine lettered at Texas A&M from 1983–86.
+Bernstine lettered at Texas A&M from 1983 to 1986.
 Before his sophomore season at Texas A&M, Bernstine reacted negatively after then-A&M coach Jackie Sherrill told him that he was being moved to tight end, after playing a year at running back.
 As a senior in 1986, he was named first team All-SWC at tight end.
 That same year, he set the school record for the most receptions in a single season with 65, a record that stood until 2010.
-Bernstine’s 65 catches is still the school single-season record for most ever by a tight end.
+Bernstine's 65 catches is still the school single-season record for most ever by a tight end.